coreBOS/coreBOSDocumentation/user/pages/08.extensions-integrations/02.integration/01.elasticsearch/02.elasticsearchexternal/item.md

 start analyzing and visualizing all your information.

 <div class="notices blue">

-Note that the initial setup will give you a lot of information, almost everything (<a href="http://localhost/coreBOSDocumentation/extensions-integrations/integration/elasticsearch/elasticsearchexternal#things-we-still-need-to-do">see below the pending list of things to do</a>)
+Note that the initial setup will give you a lot of information, almost everything [see below the pending list of things to do](../02.elasticsearchexternal/item.md#things-we-still-need-to-do)
 that is happening in your CRM will be available to you, but there may still be room for improvement.
 We can create specialized indexes in order to facilitate the study of certain groups of actions by